-Future Pronouncements - In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+Future Pronouncements - In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the statements of financial position for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classifications affecting the pattern of expense recognition in the statements of activities.
-The new standard is effective for fiscal years beginning after December 15, 2019.
+The new standard is effective for the year ending December 15, 2020.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-Management is currently evaluating the impact the pending adoption will have on the Commission's financial statements.